ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 This data frame contains categorical data (*e.g.* is the fish a carnivore) and continuous data (*e.g.* weight or age of fish).
-One can take advantage of the rich data visualization in R to begin exploring this data.
+One can take advantage of data visualization tools in R to begin exploring this data.
 These examples are simply meant to be illustrative of the kinds of analysis possible and how they would be constructed.

 For instance, one can identify which orders contain the greatest number of species, and for each of them, plot the fraction in which the species